Traditional Plant-Based Cooking

 Mix well, breaking up any clumps of quinoa seeds.

-• Bring to a boil, lower the heat, simmer for 15-20 minutes.
+• Bring to a boil, then lower the heat and simmer for 15-20 minutes.

-Remove from the heat and pop a lid over until ready to serve.
+Remove from the heat and cover with a lid until ready to serve; this will allow the quinoa to finish cooking in the residual heat.

 To serve: